balder-dev/balder/doc/source/tutorial_guide/01_create_scenario.rst

 we make our methods abstract by adding ``NotImplementedError`` everywhere.

 .. note::
-    If you are writing ``balderhub`` projects or if you are creating common scenarios that are used from other people it is highly recommended to add nice comments of all the classes and methods.
+    If you are writing BalderHub projects or if you are creating common scenarios that are used from other people it is highly recommended to add nice comments of all the classes and methods.
 In addition to that it is highly recommended to use type definitions.
 This makes the code more readable and nice structured.
 If you take a look in the example of this code in the